Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-um But let's get into like what exactly makes a dive bar a dive bar.
-Because over the years that term has changed and it used to be somewhat derogatory and definitely had a negative skew.
-But now it's almost like a badge of honor.
+To want to be accepted by them I am I love it. um but Let's get into like what exactly makes a dive bar a dive bar because over the years that term has changed and it used to be somewhat derogatory and definitely had a negative skew but now it's almost like a badge of honor.

 00:02:57